Flatness-Aware Stochastic Gradient Langevin Dynamics: Theoretical Results

 \section{Theoretical Results}

 In this section, we present the main theoretical results that rigorously validate the fSGLD algorithm.
 We begin by stating the formal assumptions for our analysis.
-We then prove that the invariant measure of fSGLD converges to an ideal target distribution over flat minima when its key hyperparameters $\beta$ and $\sigma$ are properly coupled.
-Building on this, we derive non-asymptotic convergence guarantees for the fSGLD iterates in both Wasserstein distance and for the excess risk.
-The logical flow of our theoretical framework is summarized in the schematic illustration in Figure~\ref{fig:placeholder}.
+We then prove that the invariant measure of fSGLD is close to an ideal target distribution over flat minima when $\beta$ and $\sigma$ are properly coupled.
+Building on this, we obtain non-asymptotic $W_1$ error bounds for the fSGLD iterates and excess risk bounds for the Hessian-trace regularized objective.